Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/README.md

 Welcome to **Snakes and Ladders**, a classic boardgame enjoyed by children and adults throughout the world.

-It's a game of simple logic and chance, therefore is well suited to being a first application to develop when learning Python.
+It's a game of simple logic and chance making it a suitable project to learn Python.

-I do hope you enjoy this take on the original.
+I do hope you enjoy this take on the original!

 ## Wireframes
 The game's logic was mapped out before coding began using a free version of [Lucidchart](https://www.lucidchart.com/pages/).